neilernst/archdoc_repl/README.md

 ```
 @article{ernst_archdocs,
-author = {Neil Ernst and Martin Robillard
+author = {Neil Ernst and Martin Robillard},
-title = {Does the Format of Software Architecture Documentation
-Matter for Project Onboarding?},
+title = {Does the Format of Software Architecture Documentation Matter for Project Onboarding?},
 year = 2022
 }
 ```